Cumulocity-IoT/cumulocity-asset-viewer-widget/README.md

 *  **Target assets or devices:** User can select a device/asset or device/asset group.
 If group is selected, list of devices/assets will be display.
 If single device/asset selected and enable "Only Child Devices" options then all child devices/assets will be displayed.
 *  **Front Page Settings:** User can select up to 3 fields to display in front page of tile.
-If user selected "Other" as one of the field then any custom field can be provided.
+If user selected "Other" as one of the field then one custom field can be configured for display.
 *  **Page1 Settings:** User can select up to 5 fields to display in Page1  of tile.
-If user selected "Other" as one of the field then any custom field can be provided.
+If user selected "Other" as one of the field then one custom field can be configured for display.
 *  **Page2 Settings:** User can select up to 5 fields to display in Page2  of tile.
-If user selected "Other" as one of the field then any custom field can be provided.
+If user selected "Other" as one of the field then one custom field can be configured for display.
 *  **Dashboard Settings(Application Builder Only):** This feature is available only in application builder.
-User can navigate to any other dashboard by providing below details
+User can navigate to any other dashboard by providing below details:
     * **Device Type:** Select a device type.
-Navigation will be applied to all devices of this device type to a specific dashboard
+Navigation will be applied to all devices/assets of this device/asset type to a specific dashboard.
     * **Dashboard ID:** Dashboard ID of a dashboard where user need to navigate.
-You can find dashboard id in browser URL
+You can find dashboard id in browser URL.
     * **DeviceId as TabGroup:** Select this option only if you are using Group Template as dashboard in application builder and selected deviceId as tabgroup field during group template configuration.
-    * **TabGroup ID(optional):** If your dashboard is based on tabgroup then provide tabgroup
+    * **TabGroup ID(optional):** If your dashboard is based on tabgroup then provide tabgroup id.

-* **Realtime:** Activate Realtime by default
+* **Realtime:** Activate Realtime by default.
 * **Include ExternalId:** Widget will call identity service for each asset/device to get external Id.
 Select only if needed.
 Not recommended for large set of devices.
-* **Only Child Devices:** Display child devices/assets for selected device/assets
+* **Only Child Devices:** Display child devices/assets for selected device/assets.
 * **Attentions Only(default):** Display only devices/assets where attentions required or have problems for example, critical/major alerts.
-* **Grid View(default):** Display Grid view instead of tile view by default.
+* **Grid View(default):** Display grid view instead of tile view by default.
-* **Default Page Size:** Select Records per page
+* **Default Page Size:** Select records per page.
 * **Upload Default Image:** Upload default image to display in all assets/devices.
 Please click on upload file after selecting image.

 **Asset Viewer On Screen Options:**

 *  **Toggle View Mode**: Switch between tile or grid view.
-*  **Attention Required**: Activate this to filter devices/assets where attentions required.
+*  **Attention Required**: Activate this to display devices/assets where attentions is required.
 *  **Search**: Smart Search filter.
 User can search by device/asset name, external id, device id, alert type, etc.
-*  **Realtime** : On/Off Realtime option
+*  **Realtime** : On/Off Realtime option.
 *  **Refresh**: Useful for force reload/refresh devices.
-*  **Pagination**: Page navigation options
+*  **Pagination**: Page navigation options.